Voluntary disclosures, disclosure facilities and campaigns

 In addition to general voluntary disclosures, which can be made at any time, HMRC are allowing groups of people to come forward “en masse” with a commitment to admit to past errors and to pay the right amount of tax in the future.

-Although HMRC are targeting groups, such as doctors, dentists and plumbers, they will usually allow other individuals to come forward with undeclared UK income using the same terms as the specific scheme which is running at the time.
+Although HMRC have targeted groups, such as doctors, dentists and plumbers, they will usually allow other individuals to come forward with undeclared UK income using the same terms as the specific scheme which is running at the time.

 We have substantial experience in these areas and can manage the processes on your behalf with HMRC.